-The School of EducationQueens Campus, Long Island Graduate Center
+The School of EducationQueens Campus

 The Adolescent Education Master’s Degree Program at St. John’s University qualifies students for a full-time salaried teaching position in Grades 7-12.
 The program prepares teachers to develop a strong command of content and pedagogical knowledge, multicultural perspectives, and instructional skills appropriate in addressing the social, cultural and educational needs of their students.
 The courses are designed to foster the development of skills, attitudes, and abilities needed to identify and remediate learning and behavior disorders of students.
 Individuals are provided with a range of teaching and learning experiences with an emphasis on relevant pedagogical methods and a broad knowledge of strategies for devising, implementing, and assessing learning experiences for exceptional learners.

 The completion of the program qualifies students for New York State initial or professional certification as a teacher of students with disabilities provided students have successfully completed all New York State mandated external tests, training modules, workshops, and teaching experiences.
-Students are required to complete 33 credits in total.
+Students are required to complete 48 credits in total.

 Please view the School of Education Graduate Admission Application Requirements for detailed admission information.
 For Master’s Program in Teaching Children with Disabilities in Childhood Education

 The Career Change Master’s program requires students to have an undergraduate course distribution in a secondary content area (e.g., history, mathematics, chemistry, biology, English) for Adolescent certification.
 Your undergraduate transcript will be assessed by the School and a deficiency evaluation will be made available in the first semester.
 An individual deficiency evaluation will be completed following registration to list the credits that you will need to complete before being endorsed for certification.